2040 Urey Hall Addition

 Purpose: To prepare students for doctoral or professional studies, or for teaching at the community college or high school level, or for career work in industry.

 Comprehensive Examination: The purpose of this requirement is to confirm that students have achieved an advanced understanding of, and a comprehensive training in, the chemical sciences.
 The tests cover a wide range of material, so that students will have a chance to show what they have learned.
-For master’s students, the department administers standardized American Chemical Society exams in biochemistry and in analytical, inorganic, organic, and physical chemistry.
+For master’s students, the department administers standardized American Chemical Society exams in biochemistry and in analytical/instrumental, inorganic, organic, and physical chemistry.
 Students must pass three of the exams in order to graduate.
-For doctoral students earning a Plan II MS on the way to the PhD, the oral Departmental Examination fulfills this requirement.
+For doctoral students earning a Plan II MS on the way to the PhD, the written and oral Departmental Examination components fulfill this requirement.

 The goal of the PhD in chemistry is to prepare students for careers in science by expanding their knowledge of chemistry while developing their ability for critical analysis, creativity, and independent study.
 The program is designed to encourage initiative and to stimulate enjoyment and development of the student’s area of research expertise as well as the broader aspects of scientific inquiry and enlightenment.

-Students choose their research concentration from program tracks in Analytical and Atmospheric Chemistry, Physical Chemistry, Inorganic Chemistry, Organic Chemistry, Chemical Biology, Structural Biology and Biophysics, and Cellular and Systems Biochemistry.
+Students choose their research concentration from program tracks in Analytical and Atmospheric Chemistry, Physical Chemistry, Inorganic Chemistry, Organic Chemistry, Chemical Biology, Theoretical and Computational Chemistry, and Biochemistry and Biophysics.
 Opportunities for scientific discovery are also abundant through the department’s extensive collaborations with investigators in other physical, biological, and engineering sciences.
 This includes on-campus collaborations with faculty in the Materials Science Program, School of Medicine, School of Pharmacy and Pharmaceutical Sciences, and Scripps Institution of Oceanography.
 There are off-campus interactions with scientists at nearby research facilities such as the Salk Institute and The Scripps Research Institute.
 State-of-the-art facilities and equipment support all the research programs.
 The department’s Industrial Relations Program interfaces with national and local chemical, biotechnology, and pharmaceutical industries to encourage technology transfer and to assist postgraduates interested in industrial careers.

 First-year students normally take at least six of the graduate courses listed below based on the results of their placement examinations, their research programs, and their specialized interests.
-Chem 250 and Chem 500 are required.
+CHEM 250, CHEM 509, and CHEM 500 are required.
 Undergraduate courses and courses offered through other departments may also be taken, depending on the student’s research area.
 By the second year, the emphasis is on thesis research, and a lighter load of courses is taken, although participation in seminars and informal study groups continues.

-In the winter quarter of the second year, a student’s progress in research and graduate studies is evaluated through the departmental examination, which includes presentation and critical discussion of a recent research article.
-Students are also evaluated on their general knowledge of their particular field of study.
-Students may also be asked about progress on their dissertation.
+In the second year, a student’s progress in research and graduate studies is evaluated through the departmental examination, which includes a written component and oral defense of the student’s research proposal.
+Students are also evaluated on their general knowledge of their particular field of study and students may be asked about progress on their dissertation.